python-course.eu

 Defining Metaclasses

-Principially, metaclasses are defined like any other Python class, but they are classes that inherit from "type".
+In essence, metaclasses in Python are constructed similarly to regular classes, with the key distinction that they inherit from the "type" class.
 Another difference is, that a metaclass is called automatically, when the class statement using a metaclass ends.
 In other words: If no "metaclass" keyword is passed after the base classes (there may be no base classes either) of the class header, type() (i.e. __call__ of type) will be called.
 If a metaclass keyword is used, on the other hand, the class assigned to it will be called instead of type.

 Now we create a very simple metaclass.
 It's good for nothing, except that it will print the content of its arguments in the __new__ method and returns the results of the type.__new__ call: